foundriesio/docs/source/tutorial/basic-system.rst

 **Public**:

-Containers for the latest public relase are available from Docker Hub.
+Containers for the latest public release are available from Docker Hub.
 Run this on your workstation::

     docker run --restart=always -d -t -p 5683:5683/udp -p 5684:5684/udp \